 You will have the same duties and responsibilities as the previous appointed water company for the specified area.

 You will generally be treated in the same way as all other appointed water companies, with the same licence.

 Applying for a new appointment

 If you are interested in applying you will need to satisfy us that you are financially, operationally and technically viable.
-If we decide to recommend you for appointment, a public consultation period of 28 days will follow.
-Find out more about applying for a new appointment.
+If we decide to recommend you for appointment, a public consultation period of 28 days to follow.
+A visual summary of the timeline can be found below.

 If you are interested in becoming a new appointee, please contact our Case Management Office at [email protected].